vishalshar/ToSendEmail/README.md

 ToSendEmail
 ===========

-Java code to send email using Javax mail Library.
+Java code to send email from an excel sheet using Javax mail Library.